microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-alert-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the properties and relationships of an [alert](../resources/security-alert.md) in an organization by specifying the alert **id** property.
+Get the properties and relationships of an [alert](../resources/security-alert.md) in an organization based on the specified alert **id** property.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).